Montana Native Plant Society

 July 5, 2018 By

-V 9, No. 1, Fall 1995 – Richart Stout describes research into chemical responses in plants to insect damage in, “How Plants Talk to Each Other”; an obituary for Klaus Lackschewitz reprinted from the Missoulian; Field Trip reports include: “The Grasses of Peet’s Hill”, “A Rare Chance to Visit the Sweetgrass Hills”, “Crazy [Mountains] Days”, several trips documented in “Maka Flora Summer Activities”, and annual meeting field trips – “Onion Park / O’Brien Creek RNA”, “Paine Gulch”, “Big Baldy Mountain”, “Belt Creek Dry Fork”, and “South Fork Judith River / Judith Guard Station”; and “Botanical Exploration in Montana, Part 3, W. E. Booth,” by Robert Dorn.
+V09-1, Fall 1995 – Richard Stout describes research into chemical responses in plants to insect damage in “How Plants Talk to Each Other”; an obituary for Klaus Lackschewitz reprinted from the Missoulian; field trip reports include “The Grasses of Peet’s Hill”, “A Rare Chance to Visit the Sweetgrass Hills”, “Crazy [Mountains] Days”, several trips documented in “Maka Flora Summer Activities”, and annual meeting field trips: “Onion Park/O’Brien Creek RNA”, “Paine Gulch”, “Big Baldy Mountain”, “Belt Creek Dry Fork”, and “South Fork Judith River/Judith Guard Station”; and “Botanical Exploration in Montana, Part 3, W. E. Booth” by Robert Dorn.

-V 9, No. 2, Winter 1996 – An “In Memoriam” on Klaus Lackschewitz by Jerry de Santo accompanied by personal remembrances by Howard Reinhardt, Jean Pfeiffer, Beth Ferris, Susanne L. Bessac and from Mr. Lackschewitz himself; an obituary for Mark Bjorlie; a profile of “Contracted Ricegrass in Montana, “ by Bonnie Heidel; and an activity update in “MNPS Conservation Efforts Move Forward,” by Peter Lesica.
+V09-2, Winter 1996 – An “In Memoriam” on Klaus Lackschewitz by Jerry de Santo accompanied by personal remembrances from Howard Reinhardt, Jean Pfeiffer, Beth Ferris, Susanne L. Bessac and from Mr. Lackschewitz himself; an obituary for Mark Bjorlie; a profile of “Contracted Ricegrass in Montana” by Bonnie Heidel; and Peter Lesica updates activities in “MNPS Conservation Efforts Move Forward.”

-V 9, No. 4, Summer 1996 – In “Botanical Exploration in Montana, Part 4: W E Booth as Teacher,” Robert Dorn describes the kind of teacher this intrepid Montana foundational botanist was; Dennis Nicholls describes how he came to report a new state large tree record for a paper birch in “A Beauty of a Birch;” and an annual meeting report and other society news.
-Note: A February 1996 version of “1996 Big Tree Register of Montana’s Champion Trees was included as an insert in this issue of the Kelseya.
-For a current listing and other information about this program, click this link: dnrc.mt.gov/forestry/Assistance/BigTree/ to the Montana Big Trees Program in the State DNRC, Forestry Division.
+V09-4, Summer 1996 – In “Botanical Exploration in Montana, Part 4: W E Booth as Teacher,” Robert Dorn describes what kind of teacher this intrepid Montana foundational botanist was; Dennis Nicholls describes how he came to report a new state large tree record for a paper birch in “A Beauty of a Birch;” and an annual meeting report and other society news.
+Note: A February 1996 version of “1996 Big Tree Register of Montana’s Champion Trees” was included as an insert in this issue of the Kelseya.
+For a current listing and other information about this program of the Forestry division of the Montana DNRC, click this link: dnrc.mt.gov/forestry/Assistance/BigTree/.